-Different operating systems might encode the same characters in different ways.
+• Different operating systems might encode the same characters in different ways.

-For example, the code for the character \hat{a} (a-circumflex) in Windows Code Page 1252 is hexadecimal 0xE2.
+For example, the code for the character â (a-circumflex) in Windows Code Page 1252 is hexadecimal 0xE2.
 In IBM Coded Character Set Identifier (CCSID) 437 (a common IBM UNIX code set), the code is hexadecimal 0x83.
-If the code for \hat{a} on the client is sent unchanged to the IBM UNIX computer, it prints as the Greek character γ (gamma).
-This action occurs because the code for γ is hexadecimal 0xE2 on the IBM UNIX computer.
+If the code for â on the client is sent unchanged to the IBM UNIX computer, it prints as the Greek character g (gamma).
+This action occurs because the code for g is hexadecimal 0xE2 on the IBM UNIX computer.

-Tip: IBM Informix products support IBM CCSID code-set numbers, a system of 16bit numbers that uniquely identify the coded graphic character representations.
-For more information, see Appendix A, "Managing GLS Files."

-• One language can have several code sets.
+- Tip: IBM Informix products support IBM CCSID code-set numbers, a system of 16-bit numbers that uniquely identify the coded graphic character representations.
+For more information, see Appendix A, "Managing GLS Files," on page A-1. - One language can have several code sets.
 Each might represent a subset of the language.